zzz2002/Certbot_TLSAgen_Hook/README.md

 Follow the instruction about activating a renew-hook in the Letsencrypt documentation.

 ## Configuration
-There are two instances of this file used, the “global” version which is stored in */etc/default*, and the certificate specific instance which is kept in *…/live/cert-name*.
-The certificate specific version **OVERRIDES** the “global” version.
-The parameters and their purpose are listed below

-As we cannot use command line parameters when called as a Certbot renew-hook all other parameters have to set using configuration files.
+As we cannot use command line parameters when called as a Certbot renew-hook all other parameters have to set using configuration files.\
 I use the */etc/default/CertbotTLSAgen.cf* for general/global parameters, and similar file placed in the *…/letsencrypt/live/cert-name/CetbotTLSAgen.cf* for certificate specific parameters.

-The certificate specific parameters ***override*** the general/global parameters.
+The parameters in the certificate specific file ***override*** the general/global parameters.

 ### installPath="/usr/local/bin"
 The “installPath” variable indicates where CertbotTLSAgen and its associated files are stored.